CharliePalm/Francis/README.md

 which translates to:

     prop("myRelation").find(current.value == 'test').prop("myPropertyName")
-Furthermore relations and rollups are automatically typed as being NotionObjects, but you can override this if your relation/rollup is something else.
+Furthermore, relations and rollups are automatically typed as being NotionObjects, but you can override this if your relation/rollup is something else.

 ## FAQ